Jat Muslim: History

-During British rule, many Punjabi Muslims, including Jats, would enlist in the British Indian Army.
+With the establishment of the British Raj, all formerly independent or autonomous polities were either annexed or integrated into the colonial empire as princely states.
+During British rule, a number of Punjabi Muslims, including Jats, would enlist in the British Indian Army.
 Most were recruited from the Pothohar Plateau.

-Certain Punjabi Jat families—such as the Mokals, Nakais, and Pahuwindias—had strong ties to the Lahore Durbar before their conversion to Islam, which granted them significant influence in the districts of Lahore, Kasur, Sahiwal, and Okara.
-Despite their conversion and the subsequent Partition of Punjab, these families maintained much of their social and political standing.
-Notable figures from these lineages include Habibullah Khan Mokal, Muhammad Arif Nakai, and Ahmed Said Pahuwindia.
+Certain Jat Sikh families — such as the Mokals, Nakais, and Pahuwindias — had strong ties to the Lahore Durbar before their conversion to Islam, which granted them significant influence in the districts of Lahore, Kasur, Sahiwal, and Okara.
+These families maintained much of their social and political standing after the subsequent Partition of Punjab, like the family of former Chief Minister of Punjab, Arif Nakai.